PatrikValkovic/csfd-api/README.md

 ```

-### Serials
+### TV shows

-Library partially allow to parse informations about serials.
+Library partially allows to parse TV shows information.
-Library parse it standard way as film, but from version 1.1.0 output also contain information about type.
-These properties are null for standard films.
+It is parsed same way as movie, but since version 1.1.0 output also contain information about type.
+These properties are null for the movies.

 ```ecmascript 6
 const csfd = require('csfd')